envms/osseus/readme.md

 # Osseus Framework - alpha-1

-Osseus is a light and tiny PHP API framework and toolbox.
+Osseus is a light and tiny PHP framework and toolbox.
 Its goal is to be flexible and impartial to code and database structures.
 Currently, it contains a built-in, basic JSON parser class, but the `Parse` interface can be extended to support XML, YAML etc.